Avro Canada Chinook: Development

 In late 1942 the National Research Council of Canada (NRC) sent Dr. J.J.
-Greene and Malcolm Kuhring to England to report on the various advanced research projects and to see if Canada could play a role in them.
+Greene and Malcolm Kuhring to England to report on the various advanced research projects and to see if Canada could play a role in Empire projects.
 One of the team's many topics in the resulting report was an introduction to the work on jet engines being carried out by Frank Whittle at Power Jets.
 The Department of Munitions and Supply (DMS) thought this was a wonderful opportunity to get in at the "ground floor" of a newly developing field, one that the country could enter with relative ease and thereby reduce their dependence on foreign suppliers for aircraft engines.

 In early 1943 a new mission, including Dr. Ken Tupper and Paul Dilworth from the NRC and C.A.
-Banks of the DMS, left for England specifically to study the jet engine and report on ways that Canada could contribute to the jet effort.
+Banks of the DMS, left for England specifically to study the jet engine and report on ways that the Dominion could contribute to the jet effort.
 The resulting report, known today as the Banks Report, suggested two lines of research.
 One led from the realization that no one in the nascent industry really understood the effects of real-world weather on the operations of jet engines, especially in icing conditions.
 The report suggested forming a research centre specifically to study this problem.
 The report went on to suggest the formation of a private jet engine company.

 Almost immediately after they returned to Canada, Dilworth started work on what became the Cold Weather Testing Station in Winnipeg.
 They were supplied with an original Whittle W.1, and later, a captured Junkers Jumo 004.
 Their research demonstrated that water ingestion reduced power by about 20%, not entirely unexpected, but at the same time doubled fuel use, which was a surprise.
 Further work on the problem led to a number of design elements that would be used on future Canadian jet designs.